 EDUC-F 203 Topical Exploration in Education (1-3 cr.)
 Variable title course.
-May be repeated.
+Grades S/F. May be repeated.

-EDUC-F 204 Seminar INSPIRE LLC (1 cr.)
-P: Must be an INSPIRE Living Learning Center student.
-The course is designed as a discussion-based seminar where students are guided to explore big, probing questions with education in mind, such as: What does it mean to be a learner and leader at this historical moment in the 21st century?
+EDUC-F 204 Seminar INSPIRE LLC (1-3 cr.)
+P: Must get approval from INSPIRE living learning center Director or Assistant Director The course is designed as a discussion-based seminar where students are guided to explore big, probing questions with education in mind, such as: What does it mean to be a learner and leader at this historical moment in the 21st century?
 What does it mean to be a part of a learning community?
 And, how can what I do as a university student help prepare me for a rewarding personal, professional, and public life?
 In addition to seminar discussions and special guest lectures and presentations from School of Education faculty, students will investigate these questions through a service-learning experience, small group self-directed inquiry projects, and field trips/excursions.
-Graded S/F. May be repeated.
+May be repeated.